Overland Park, Kansas: Points of interest

 The Overland Park Arboretum and Botanical Gardens is 300 acre.
 The Oak Park Mall is one of the area's top shopping locations with nearly 200 stores.

 The Johnson County Arts and Heritage Center houses the Johnson County Museum, KidScape, resident theatre company Theatre in the Park, a fine arts program, an emerging arts program, and the Overland Park Historical Society.

-The Deanna Rose Children's Farmstead is a 12 acre farm with animals, hay rides, a fishing pond, an early 1900s school house, and a children's gold mining camp.
+The Deanna Rose Children's Farmstead is a 12 acre farm with animals, hay rides, a fishing pond, a dairy barn, an early 1900s school house, and a children's gold mining camp.

 The Overland Park Golf Division operates two public golf courses: St. Andrews Golf Club and the Sykes Lady Golf Club.
 These courses host more than 130,000 rounds of golf a year.

 Scheels Overland Park Soccer Complex was named the top soccer facility in the nation by Livability because it is considered the only complex of its kind in the United States.
 It covers 96 acre and offers 12 lighted, regulation size synthetic, turf fields with a cooling system to control turf temperature on hot days.

 The city is also home to Overland Park Convention Center.

 In 2015, Topgolf driving range and entertainment complex opened in Overland Park.
 It offers a driving range, bar, and restaurant complex, and employs more than 450 people.

 Historic Downtown Overland Park contains a farmers' market, the clocktower plaza and a statue of Overland Park City founder William B. Strang Jr. It also hosts the Strang Carriage House and is home to the Overland Park Historical Society.

 The Nerman Museum of Contemporary Art is on the campus of Johnson County Community College.

 The city has numerous public art works installed under the Public Art Program.

 There are two community centers in the city: Matt Ross Community Center and Tomahawk Ridge Community Center.